A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 What was the major project your father had in mind, and for which he had put aside the money he received after selling off Protek?

 When he sold Protek AG to Sulzer in 1991, he said: "I did not earn this money with my hands.
 Therefore, I wish to do something for society with it."
 He was on the lookout for new challenges after retiring from his medical profession.
-What he then took up was no less than the realization of a utopia─a dream of a fundamentally different kind of a museum, a multidisciplinary center called Zentrum Paul Klee (ZPK).
+What he then took up was no less than the realization of a utopia─a dream of a fundamentally different kind of museum, a multidisciplinary center called Zentrum Paul Klee (ZPK).
 As the proceeds from the sale were not sufficient to build the ZPK, he additionally donated a larger part of the family assets.

 Paul Klee and my father both had dreams and visions and, above all, the gift of turning them into reality, into works of art, or orthopedic medicine.
-[Paul Klee was an artist, whose book Paul Klee Notebooks are believed to be as crucial for modern art as Leonardo da Vinci's A Treatise on Painting was for the Renaissance.]
+[Paul Klee was an artist, whose Paul Klee Notebooks are believed to be as crucial for modern art as Leonardo da Vinci's A Treatise on Painting was for the Renaissance.]
 My father and Paul Klee left nothing to chance.
 They both documented their steps in their work.
 They were true to themselves and demanded the most from themselves.
 Both changed their world in the process.
 According to my father's visions, the Zentrum Paul Klee in Bern as a cultural center should be a place of enrichment that fascinates and never lets you go: a place that wants you to come back, again and again, to discover a new secret so that you can go home even more enriched.

 On a global scale your father with his entrepreneurial thinking and actions revolutionized the treatment of fractures as well as hip disorders.
 How do you want the world to remember him?